-Our Lord God had carried Ezekiel away by the Spirit of the Lord to a valley that was full of very dry bones (Ezekiel 37:1 NLT) and asked Ezekiel if the bones could become living people again (Ezekiel 37:3 NLT).
+Our Lord God had carried Ezekiel away by the Spirit of the Lord to a valley that was filled with dry bones (Ezekiel 37:1 NLT) and asked Ezekiel if the bones could become living people again (Ezekiel 37:3 NLT).
 Ezekiel, full of wisdom replied:

 The Lord then instructed Ezekiel to:

 As Ezekiel spoke, the dry bones came together with muscle and skin but did not breathe (Ezekiel 37:7-8).
-The Lord then told Ezekiel to prophecy again saying:
+The Lord then told Ezekiel to prophesy again saying:

 Come, O breath, from the four winds!
 Breathe into these dead bodies so they may live again (Ezekiel 37:9 NLT).